National Geographic – A Great Brand Experience?

 In the basement you’ll find clothing for the great outdoors as well as the most fashion conscious.
 Also a cold chamber to test the weather-proofing abilities of the outerwear.
 This includes a wind turbine, block of ice, thermal imaging camera and visual display to add dramatic effect.
-The shirts are priced at £119 demonstrating the premium that great brands command.
+The shirts are priced at £119 therefore demonstrating the premium that great brands command.

-Finally, on the top floor beautifully polished wooden desks adorned with glowing globes signal this is where to book your expedition (or holiday).
+Finally, on the top floor polished wooden desks adorned with glowing globes signal this is where to book your expedition (or holiday).
 In the nearby technology department the latest camera and optical equipment is showcased in sturdy steel cases.
 Dressed in their khaki safari gear, staff are unobtrusive yet close to hand.
-For example to advise on what’s best to see the stars or (photographically) shoot the beasts in the bush.
+For example, to advise on what’s best to see the stars or (photographically) shoot beasts in the bush.
 All that seems missing is a Masai warrior or lion on the loose…… but then again, did I really look everywhere?